carpentries/instructor-training/episodes/09-eia.md

 ### What are stereotypes?

 Stereotypes are an established feature of human social cognition, in which a set of characteristics is associated with members of a group.
-Sterotypes:
+Stereotypes:

 - may be explicit (conscious and deliberate) or implicit (unconscious and automatic)
 - guide what we notice about people